-Try extending your spine upwards before practicing any yoga twist pose.
+Try extending your spine upwards before practising any yoga twist pose.
 Do it while imagining that someone is pulling you upwards towards the ceiling from the crown of your head.
 Do not twist beyond the point of feeling the stretch.

 Yoga poses such as Warrior Pose or Crescent Lunges help you stretch the hamstring muscles.
 Just go a bit slow and practice at your own pace.

 However, if you already have a hamstring injury then do not practice any yoga pose that requires using the hamstrings.

 9. For Knee Injury

 Knee Pain is a result of sitting for extended periods in the cross-legged or Padmasana position especially when your hips are not flexible.
 Keeping a blanket or block under the knees while sitting in this position reduces the strain.

 If you practice the Low Lunges yoga pose then placing a blanket under the knees helps avoid the risk of a knee injury.

 Yoga injuries are a result of not using the right alignment during practice.
 It does not mean you cannot prevent these injuries before starting the yoga practice.
 Remember that proper alignment is key to mastering any yoga pose.

 Tips to Prevent Injuries Before and During Yoga Practice